 “Jesus was the name given by God, whereas Emmanuel, meaning God with us, was the name by which man called Him.
 Jesus the Savior is God with us.
 He is God, and He is also God incarnated to dwell among us (John 1:14).
 He is not only God but God with us.”

 For God to dwell among us and to be with us is a tremendous thing.
 Before He was incarnated as the man Jesus, God was far away from us, dwelling in the heavens in unapproachable light.
-But as a man on earth, the Lord Jesus, the very God Himself, was a touchable, reachable, approachable man.
+But the Lord Jesus, who was the very God Himself, was an approachable man.
 He was truly Emmanuel, God with us.

-Our Lord is the One who brings the good news of His salvation to us, who heals our broken hearts, proclaims liberty to us, and opens our eyes.
-And when we receive Him, Christ becomes the One in us who will work out God’s purpose to fulfill God’s desire.
+Christ is the One who brings the good news of His salvation to us.
+He heals our broken hearts, proclaims liberty to us, and opens our eyes.
+And when we receive Him, we receive the One who is working out God’s purpose to fulfill His desire.

 Another name of the Lord Jesus is the Word.

-The Word, who is the very God, didn’t remain in eternity, but stepped out of eternity into time to become flesh.
+The Word, who is the very God, stepped out of eternity into time to become flesh.
 That is, He became incarnated as a man—Jesus.
-The eternal Word who was with God, who was God, and through whom all things came into being chose to join Himself to humanity.
+The eternal Word who was with God and who was God chose to join Himself to humanity.
 In the Old Testament, the tabernacle was God’s dwelling place among His people.
 But here in the New Testament, the tabernacle was the Word who became flesh.

 Lamb of God